drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_01.md

 At the end of this lecture students will be to:

-- Represent a game in normal form;
+- Represent a game in extensive form;
-- Represent lack of information withing a normal form game;
+- Represent lack of information withing an extensive form game;

 ### Timeline